Didanosine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, or pancreas problems.
-Tell your doctor if you have a history of peripheral neuropathy (a nerve problem), or if you drink alcohol on a regular basis.
-Tell your doctor if you are on kidney dialysis.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, pancreas problems, a history of peripheral neuropathy, or you drink alcohol.

 Possible Side Effects While Using This Medicine